Do you know what's growing on your kitchen towel?

-Ever wonder how much bacteria is growing on your kitchen towel?
-A new study suggests that it may be a lot, and that the amount increases with family size and frequency of meat consumption.
+(CNN) -- Ever wonder how much bacteria are growing on your kitchen towel?
+A new study suggests that it may be a lot and that the amount increases with family size and frequency of meat consumption.

 Researchers cultured bacteria from 100 kitchen towels after one month of use to determine both the type and amount of bacterial growth.
 They found that 49% of the towels exhibited growth of bacteria normally found in or on the human body.